What to do if asked to provide sensitive information.

 Do not open emails from unknown sources.
 You may want to report the scam to the organization named in the email, report it to the Federal Trade Commission (FTC), or forward the suspicious email to the FTC at [email protected].

 If OnPoint is named in the scam, please forward the email to [email protected].

 - Social Security number

-- Debit or credit card security code (on the back of the card)
+- Debit or credit card number, PIN, or security code (on the back of the card)

 ATM scammers target unsuspecting users at an ATM and attempt to obtain information such as your personal identification number (PIN).
 Below are tips for using ATMs safely in order to avoid potential fraud.